coderefinery/git-intro/content/staging-area.md

   - What you actually do:
     - Go through the store and put everything you need in your shopping basket.
-    - Get to the checkout.
+    - Get to the check-out.
 Put your home stuff on the conveyor belt (`git add`).
 Check both the belt (`git diff --staged`) and your basket (`git diff`) to make sure you got all your home stuff.
     - Pay (`git commit`)